 Is this a competition?
 How will winners be selected?

-DemoFest is first and foremost an opportunity for people in our field to learn from one another.
-At our face-to-face events there is also an award component to give recognition to people willing to show their work.
+While DemoFest is first and foremost an opportunity for people in our field to learn from one another, there is also an award component to give recognition to people willing to show their work.
 The DemoFest awards are “People’s Choice” awards—the winners are voted on by the attendees themselves rather than by a panel or a single judge.

-What’s the difference between the vendor and non-vendor categories?
+What’s the difference between the vendor, non-vendor, and personal practice project categories?

 The vendor and non-vendor category definitions are: